rockiger/akiee/backlog.md

 ## TODO As a user I want to change the state of a task with a simple action, that I can easyly check my task without switching to the editor and breaking my flow.

-- [X] Change the color of the task to according to it's state
+- [X] Change the color of the task to according to it's state -- [ ] User the right colors for changed taskstates from bootstrap as with panel titles
 - [X] Change the state of the task in the table row
 - [ ] Change the state of the task in editor

+## TODO As a task planner I want to add TODO/DONE via shortcut, to easily decide wich headings/list-items are tasks and in which state they are.

+## TODO As a task planner I want to add new todos via an entry field, that I can add new tasks without switching to the Editor.

 ## TODO As a task planner I want to add due markers to a task, that I know when I have to finish them
 - [ ] Due Mark is recognised by the markdown theme and based on org-modes